Bogdanp/koyo/koyo-lib/blueprints/standard/README.md

 * You need [Racket] since this is a Racket application.
 * You need [node] and [nvm] to build the assets.
-* You need [honcho] to run the local development server.
-This means you also need a relatively recent version of [Python].
 * You need access to a couple local [Postgres] databases.
 One named `app_name_here` and the other `app_name_here_tests`.
 The latter is exercised by unit tests.